Annie and Ray Fiore with Capt. Tony and Lori at Capt. Tony's Saloon in Key West, Fla. 2000.

 The short cut:

-Lori Kelley is a performing songwriter from Nashville, Tennessee.
+Lori Kelley is a performing songwriter loving and living in Nashville, Tennessee.

-But really, she’s a white wizard who conjures up meaningful lyrics and casts them into magical melodies.
-Lori does all this with other mystical beings called “Artists” who record these songs, hoping, like herself to “make it big.”
-Her newest single, due to drop Nov.
-2nd, 2020 is called "Eowyn's Song."
+(But really, she’s a white wizard who conjures up meaningful lyrics and casts them into magical melodies.
+Lori does all this with other mystical beings called “Artists” who record these songs, hoping, like herself to “make it big.”)

-Lori has performed at The Key West Songwriters Festival, Washington Folk Festival, Takoma Park Folk Festival, Aldrei for eg Sudur in Isafjordur, Iceland and Melodica Festivals around the world and she frequently plays in writers rounds all over Nashville.
+Lori has performed at The Key West Songwriters Festival, Washington Folk Festival, Takoma Park Folk Festival, Aldrei fór ég suður in Ísafjörður, Iceland and the Melodica Festivals in Iceland and Nottingham, England.

 “I can’t thank my Dad enough for breaking our TV,” says Nashville-based singer-songwriter Lori Kelley.
 “That made us kids turn our full attention to music.”